hoaian412003/GcallReadme/user-service.md

-##### ContactGroup
+##### Role

-`ContactGroup` provides information about a group of contacts chosen by an agent individually in their view.
-Indeed, every call center has a distinct collection to store their groups.
-The collection names follow the format `contactGroup_idCallcenter`
+`Role` is assigned to each agent to determine their authorization.
+Indeed, every call center has a distinct table to store their roles.
+The table name follows the format `role_idCallcenter`